Harry Enfield: Commercials

 Enfield appeared in some television commercials before becoming famous, including one made in 1987 for Tetley.
 Enfield's commercials include a series made in 1994 for Dime Bar.
 One commercial in this series had Enfield as a yokel refusing a Dime bar—smooth on the outside, crunchy on the inside—because he preferred armadillos—smooth on the inside, crunchy on the outside.
 Later Enfield, with Paul Whitehouse, starred in a series of commercials for Hula Hoops as The Self-Righteous Brothers, characters from Enfield's television show.
 In 2004 Enfield starred in a series of commercials for Burger King in Paraguay as Dr Angus, a character intended to promote the company's newest hamburger.
 Two more characters from Enfield's TV series, Mr Cholmondley-Warner and Grayson, also appeared in commercials, for Mercury Communications.
 Also in 2004 Enfield provided the voice of "The Roaming Gnome" character used in Travelocity's U.S. advertising campaign.
 Enfield was also in commercials for Worthington Bitter.

 Music

 Enfield made a cameo appearance as 'the tea lady' during Blur's performance at the Olympics Closing Ceremony Celebration Concert in London's Hyde Park in 2012.

 He also appeared alongside Damon Albarn's other project the Good, the Bad & the Queen, as compere, during a live performance at the Tower of London, on 9 July 2007.

 In January 2025, Enfield featured in Ego Death, a film of 10 interconnected music videos accompanying an album by Archie Henderson's musical persona, Jazz Emu.

 Theatre

-In 2021 Enfield starred as Prince Charles in The Windsors: Endgame at the Prince of Wales Theatre in London.
-The show ran for a limited time and closed on 9 October 2021.
+In 2021 Enfield appeared as Prince Charles in The Windsors: Endgame at the Prince of Wales Theatre in London.

+In August 2025 Harry Enfield launched his theatrical tour Harry Enfield and *No* Chums.
+Appearances were made November 2025 in both Australia and New Zealand.